bradchristie/taminations-flutter/assets/info/about.md

 * Fix graphic for Play/Pause button at end of animation
 * Sequencer changes:
     * Enable Finish, Skip, Replace, Reverse Order for some calls with parts
-    * Enable Turn the Star <fraction> for a few calls with stars (Alter the Wave, [Scoot and] Plenty, Spin Chain the Gears)
+    * Enable Turn the Star <fraction> for some calls with stars (Alter the Wave, Alter and Circulate, Chain Reaction, Motivate [Scoot and] Plenty, Spin Chain [and Exchange] the Gears)
+    * Add Do Your Part, for selected dancers that match a subset of an appropriate formation.

 ***
 ## Recommended Browsers